MuhammedBuyukkinaci/My-Helper-Functions/README.md

 20) In Python, to list all builtin attributes or exceptions or errors, run `print(dir(locals()['__builtins__']))` .

 21) `try`, `except`, `else` and `finally` are keywords in exceptions.
 THere may be multiple except keyword in error handling.
 Put the specific exceptions in above excepts and put general ones in below excepts. else runs if try doesn't raise an exception. `finally` is run in every condition.
-To manually raise an exception, use `raise Exception`. `try` and `finally` can be used without `except` statement.
+To manually raise an exception, use `raise Exception`. `try` and `finally` can be used without `except` statement. `finally` can be used to clean up the resources.

 ```exception01.py